Eschatologue/CM_wiki/docs/class/artificer/index.md

 You’ve studied the workings of magic and how to cast spells, channeling the magic through objects.
 To observers, you don’t appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.
 See chapter 7 of the Player’s Handbook for the rules on spellcasting.
 The information below details how you use those rules with Artificer spells, which appear in the Artificer spell list later in this class's description.

+#### Cantrips

-***Cantrips.*** You know two cantrips of your choice from the Artificer spell list.
+You know two cantrips of your choice from the Artificer spell list.
 Fire Bolt and Mending are recommended.

 Whenever you gain an Artificer level, you can replace one of your cantrips with another cantrip of your choice from the Artificer spell list.

 When you reach Artificer levels 10 and 14, you learn another cantrip of your choice from the Artificer spell list, as shown in the Cantrips column of the Artificer Features table.

-***Spell Slots***.
+#### Spell Slots

 The Artificer Features table shows how many spell slots you have to cast your level 1 spells.
 You regain all expended slots when you finish a Long Rest.

-***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
+#### Prepared Spells of Level 1+

+You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Artificer spells.
 Faerie Fire and Identify are recommended.

 The number of spells on your list increases as you gain Artificer levels, as shown in the Prepared Spells column of the Artificer Features table.
 Whenever that number increases, choose additional Artificer spells until the number of spells on your list matches the number in the Artificer Features table.
 The chosen spells must be of a level for which you have spell slots.
 For example, if you’re a level 5 Artificer, your list of prepared spells can include six Artificer spells of level 1 or 2 in any combination.

 If another Artificer feature gives you spells that you may always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Artificer spells for you.

+#### Changing Your Prepared Spells

-***Changing Your Prepared Spells.*** Whenever you finish a Long Rest, you can replace one spell on your list with another Artificer spell for which you have spell slots.
+Whenever you finish a Long Rest, you can replace one spell on your list with another Artificer spell for which you have spell slots.

+#### Spellcasting Ability

-***Spellcasting Ability.*** Intelligence is your spellcasting ability for your Artificer spells.
+Intelligence is your spellcasting ability for your Artificer spells.

+#### Tools Required

-***Tools Required.*** You produce your Artificer spell effects through your tools.
+You produce your Artificer spell effects through your tools.
 You must have a spellcasting focus—specifically Thieves’ Tools or some kind of Artisan’s Tool—in hand when you cast any spell with this Spellcasting feature (meaning the spell has an ‘M’ component when you cast it).
 You must be proficient with the tool to use it in this way.
 See chapter 6, “Equipment,” in the Player’s Handbook for descriptions of these tools.

 After you gain the Infuse Item feature at level 2, you can also use any item bearing one of your infusions as a spellcasting focus.

 ### Level 1: Arcane Tinkerer

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
-You know the *Magical Tinkering* cantrip, which doesn’t count against the number of cantrips you know.
+You know the *[Magical Tinkering](../../spells/description/m.md#magical-tinkering)* cantrip, which doesn’t count against the number of cantrips you know.

 Further, whenever you make an ability check with Tinker’s Tools, you can use your Intelligence as the ability, instead of Dexterity.